Find Affordable College Courses

 Albany, NY

-Albany Law School ranked #8 on this year’s Most Popular Legal Professions Master’s Degree Schools in New York list.
-Albany Law is a fairly small private not-for-profit school located in the city of Albany.
+Albany Law School came in at #8 in this year’s edition of the Most Popular Legal Professions Master’s Degree Schools in New York ranking.
+Albany Law is a fairly small private not-for-profit school located in the small city of Albany.

 Women make up 58% of the legal professions majors at the school.